Ontario researcher among global team unveiling first image of a black hole

 The picture was compiled by the Event Horizon Telescope Collaboration, a group of scientists around the world bent on proving the existence of black holes and documenting what they look like despite the fact that they cannot release light.

-The team includes Avery Broderick, an astrophysicist and associate professor at the University of Waterloo.
+The team includes Avery Broderick, an astrophysicist at the Perimeter Institute in Waterloo, Ont., which contributes to the EHT project.

 The image was compiled with help from eight earth-based telescopes around the world.